Questrom School of Business – Boston University

 The Boston University Questrom School of Business is housed in the Rafik B. Hariri Building.
 Opened in 1996, this six-story building includes a 375-seat auditorium, classrooms, faculty offices, computer labs and three separate lounges for undergraduate, graduate and EMBA students.
 The building was originally designed to accommodate 1,700 students, but now welcomes 3,500 undergraduate and graduate students.
 Also in the building are the Feld Career Center, the Fredrick S. Pardee Management Library, a delicatessen and a coffee shop.

-The Boston University Questrom School of Business has about 250 full-time faculty members and more than 200 part-time faculty members who are distributed across eight academic departments: Accounting; Finance; Information Systems; Marketing; Markets, Public Policy & Law; Operations and Technology Management; Organizational Behavior; and Strategy & Innovation.
-Faculty members also contribute their research to BU’s Questrom eight centers, which cover topics including health policy, global business practices, and nonprofit leadership, among others.
+The Boston University Questrom School of Business has more than 100 part-time faculty members who are distributed across sixteen schools and colleges.
+Faculty members also contribute their research to BU’s Questrom eight centers and labs, which cover topics including health policy, global business practices and nonprofit leadership, among others.

 MBA Degree Offerings

 The Questrom School of Business supports several programs for completing an MBA degree.
-In addition to its full-time, Executive, and Professional Evening, BU offers Health Sector and Public & Nonprofit MBA degrees in both full-time and part-time formats.
+In addition to its full-time, Executive, and part-time, BU offers a Health Sector MBA and a Social Impact MBA, as well as several dual degree options.
+In 2020, the business school will begin providing an Online MBA.